railsmn/railsmn.github.io/installation/index.md

 ## Recommended for Experienced Developers

+### Install a Docker image with pre-installed Ruby on Rails.
+For more details, go to the [Docker Tutorial](https://github.com/jhsu802701/tutorial-docker-stretch) to get started.

 ### Install a virtual machine for a Ruby on Rails development environment.

 This setup involves installing a virtual machine, so that Ruby